IKATS/ikats.github.io/documentation.md

 The whole IKATS documentation is available from the source code and can be generated using the javadoc, jsdoc and sphinx (for python part).

-For a quick access, the following links point to the Ikats public forge.
+For a quick access, the following links point to the IKATS public forge.

 API
 ===